JeffreyBull76/CI_project5/README.md

 ## **STRIPE NOTES**

 The Stripe payment system has been integrated into the site to provide a secure payment processing solution.
+It's integration follows the walkthrough project exactly.

 ### MVP Implementation and Webhooks